The Slaughter of St. Teresa's Day (film): Reception

 The Australian Woman's Weekly called it " one of the best bits of live TV I have seen...
 Alma Butterfield as Aunt Essie stole the acting honors.
 She was splendid, such a real character — everyone's elderly aunt, the one that lives with the family and smoothes things out for them.
 Neva Carr-Glyn as Oola was good, but not in Aunt Essie's class.
 There should be more TV like this.
 It was excellent entertainment."

 Max Harris of The Bulletin wrote this was when "Australian television drama came of age ."

 The critic for the Sydney Morning Herald thought the play "lost little of its waywardness and some of its liveliness in a television production" and had faults with the play ("Kenna seems unable to settle decisively on one theme and to develop it boldly enough to carry his admirable intentions and considerable ability") but felt it was a "very worthwhile production, organised with some tact and imagination by Alan Burke."

 The critic for the Sunday Sydney Morning Herald said "there are few TV dramas I have enjoyed more...
 It could have been written with television specifically in mind."

-The critic for The Age called it "a gem of a TV script... a triumph for the ladies... a landmark in Australian TV drama."
+The critic for The Age (newspaper) called it "a gem of a TV script... a triumph for the ladies... a landmark in Australian TV drama."

 In December 1960, reviewing the year in television, the Age thought it was "one of the most entertaining and best produced of its ilk."

 In 1967, Agnes Harrison reviewed the first decade of Australian television and wrote Day was "Australian drama at its very best".

 Reviewing the play years later Filmink stated the play was "creaky.
 It very much comes across like televised theatre; Alan Burke was skilled at blocking and handling his cast, but had some way to go before mastering the art of the close up.
 The actors sometimes play to the gallery."
 However the critic then added:

 It completely captures a time and a place in Australia’s history.
 Oola Maguire’s blustering, laughing, sentimental bookie, cackling away with Essie, brilliantly brings to life a segment of society in my grandparents’ generation, with their garish side tables, pictures of saints, transistor radios and men with moustaches; it’s the time of SP bookies, and sing-a-longs around the piano, of prostitutes, sly grog, and schools run by nuns.
 It’s there in hundreds of little details: the way Walter Sullivan’s Horrie cleans his fingernails with a dagger, or how Essie answers the phone, or Oola’s reading glasses, or Wilma’s anxious dancing, or how the men hold their cigarettes and drink beer and swagger and say “right oh”.
 It’s an Australia that has vanished now, but which Kenna and company bring to life for 75 minutes...
 It’s not a masterpiece but it is important, and should be better known.